tribe-health/hockeypuck/configuration.md

 ## Custom HTML templates

-By default, Hockeypuck will respond to HKP operations `op=index`, `op=vindex` and `op=stats` requests with an `application/json` response.
+By default, Hockeypuck will respond to HKP operations `op=index`, `op=vindex` and `op=stats` with an `application/json` response.
 The underlying structs for these responses can be used in HTML templates of your own design to customize the output.

-These options are:
+Specify these templates with:

 ```
 [hockeypuck]